How to Safely Load and Transport Heavy Equipment

 Preparing Construction Equipment for Transport

 Preparation is key.
-When nearly half of all injuries occur during loading and unloading heavy equipment, safety measures need to be taken from the beginning for mitigating liabilities and avoiding construction accidents.
+Construction injuries can occur when loading and unloading equipment, so it’s essential to prepare and take safety measures from the start to mitigate liabilities and avoid construction accidents.
 Let’s review the proper ways to prepare heavy equipment for transport.

 1. Perform a Documented Risk Assessment

-When it comes to heavy equipment liability, construction companies bear the responsibility of dotting their i’s and crossing their t’s.
+Regarding heavy equipment liability, construction companies are responsible for dotting their i’s and crossing their t’s.
 Risk assessments are preemptive compliance documents allowing you to prove how detailed and thorough your fleet management processes are.

 2. Outfit Sites With PPE